mertia-himanshu/esw-web-app-example/docs/src/main/flows/auth-flow.md

 : @@snip [SampleRoute.scala](../../../../backend/src/main/scala/org/tmt/sample/http/SampleRoute.scala) { #add-secured-route }

 @@@note
-tilda (~) is used as a path concatenator in akka dsl.
+The tilda (~) at the end, is used as a path concatenator in akka dsl.
 You can safely remove it for now.
-However, in the following section of this tutorial we are going to add new routes to this file. you can add it again.
+However, in the following section of this tutorial we are going to add new routes to this file, at that point you would want to add it again to concat multiple routes.
 @@@

 ### Add test for newly added route